Logiqx/wsw-results/docs/ukwa/README.md

 Tweaking the speed criteria of the UKWA Speed Championships will allow for moderately windy days to deemed as valid legs.
 The changes aren't huge and have been proposed to account for differences between the an average UKWA rider and international riders.

-Analysis of historical data has shown that 9 legs in total would have been affected between 2010 and 2023.
-It is perhaps significant that leg 2 on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) and leg 2 on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html) would be deemed valid using the revised criteria.
+Analysis of historical data has shown that 12 legs in total would have been affected between 2010 and 2023.
+It is perhaps significant that this includes both legs on Wed [11 Oct 2023](https://logiqx.github.io/wsw-results/results/2023/20231011/ukwa.html) and the second leg on Tue [18 Oct 2022](https://logiqx.github.io/wsw-results/results/2022/20221018/ukwa.html), all of which are deemed valid by the revised criteria.

 The "fun" series with slightly relaxed speed criteria are to encourage daily participation from all sailboards, wingboards, and kiteboards.
-These would not have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.
+These probably won't have official prizes or trophies, but are expected to provide riders with additional "purpose" on the less windy days.

 ### Reference

 The following section from the ISWC rulebook has been used as reference.
-Since the UKWA competitors are on average not of an international standard, speed requirements for "silver" fleet will only be applied to UKWA finishers in the mens pro and gold fleets.

-> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens pro + gold fleets have been recorded at least two times at a certain speed.
-The following matrix shows the necessary speeds for each fleet:

 ![ISWC](iswc.png)

+Since the UKWA competitors are on average not of an international standard, 27 knots has been chosen:

+> One leg is considered valid when at least 25% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 27 knots, or 50% of the finishing UKWA racers in the mens fleet have been recorded at least two times at 25 knots.

+The basis for the 50% criteria has been derived from all of the UKWA Speed Championship data between 2010 and 2023.